 The ideal person to help shepherd you through these many challenges is, of course, your dog’s breeder.
 However, if they live on the other side of the country or on another continent, a local mentor will be invaluable.
 To find one, join your local breed club or attend a dog show to meet the exhibitors.
 We were all novices once, and breeders are generally willing to lend a hand to new people who share their passion for the breed.

 Another essential way to build your breeder network is to join your local all-breed kennel club.
 Even if there are no members who own your breed, you will meet longtime breeders who can help you deliver that first litter.
 It is a stressful experience that you don’t want to go through alone.
-You will also learn a great deal about our sport by attending regular club meetings.
+You will also learn a great deal about dog sports by attending regular club meetings.

 Registering Your Litter